b3pwn3d/Minecraft-Griefing-Methods/Discovering/Ip Range.md

 The bad of this types of scanning, is that will take a lot of time to perfom it.
 We are talking about 1 hour to scan that type of range.
 And having your pc on so much, idk that is a good idea.
-Then, I will explain you how to make it more practical
+So, I will explain you, how to do it more easy and practical

 ### Using a vps to scanning
 Getting a vps is really easy.
 You can get a really cheap one for 2 3 $.